kgrontis/kgrontis.github.io/_posts/2023-09-13-Exploring-Identity-Endpoints-in-.NET-8.md

 app.MapIdentityApi<AppUser>();
 ```

-You can read more about this method [here](https://github.com/dotnet/aspnetcore/blob/main/src/Identity/Core/src/IdentityApiEndpointRouteBuilderExtensions.cs).
+You can read more about the endpoints that are being created by using this method, and what happens in each endpoint [here](https://github.com/dotnet/aspnetcore/blob/main/src/Identity/Core/src/IdentityApiEndpointRouteBuilderExtensions.cs).

 Last but not least we have to run the migrations to our database.
 ```powershell